edivaldolluisb/ClearVueLogBook/stage1_context/b_stage_1_context_definition.md

 ### - Heuristic Evaluation

-Me and my mate we've selected Opticalia as our main competitor, And we have used Nielsen Norman Method
+Me and my mate we've selected Opticalia as our main competitor, And we have used Nielsen Norman Method.

 #### Method

 [ Describe the method used for the heuristic evaluation: procedure, number of experts, heuristics, severity scale considered, how was consensus done.]

+ We conducted a heuristic evaluation following the Nielsen Norman Method.
+The process involved:

+- Procedure: Each evaluator independently analyzed the Opticalia platform.

+- Number of Experts: 2 experts.

+- Heuristics Used: Nielsen’s 10 Usability Heuristics.

+- Severity Scale: We assigned severity scores from 0 (no issue) to 4 (usability catastrophe).

+- Consensus: After individual assessments, a meeting was held to discuss and agree on the severity of issues.

 #### Individual Evaluations